dealev/four_amgios/README.md

 2. **Coding the Wheel to Land on an Animal**

-   - Description: Where users can view and edit their profile information.
+   - Description: Responsible for coding the wheel to spin from the input button.
+The amount of times you click on the input button within 5 seconds will determine your spin rate of the wheel.
+When the wheel has landed on a specific zodiac sign inside the wheel, an output device will trigger that makes a sound to confirm you landing on one.
-   - Responsible: {Team Member Name}
+   - Responsible: {Evan Deal}

 3. **Coding the Pop-Up Information when a person lands on an Animal**

-   - Description: Coding alerts/pages for zodiac information for each animal on the wheel
+   - Description: Coding alerts/pages for zodiac information for each animal on the wheel.
+With an additional quiz feature that uses a slider to make a selection betweeon two options.
+When an option has been decieded and confirmed with another button, there will be two lights (red and green) that will output depending on if you chose the right answer.
    - Responsible: {Ivy Ditzenberger}

 4. **Adding neccessary information to each Pop-Up**